tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **KNN classifier's complexity**
 - No explicit model parameters
 - Actually, the **decision boundary** formed from the input space partition is relevant to the model complexity.
-- The smoother the bo
+- The smoother the boundary is, the complexity is lower.